la2050/archive/_projects/2015/plug-in-south-la.md

   early 2016 and curates various programming series (Digital and Beyond in LA) that highlights emerging local STEM and digital media trends, inspiring young leaders in historica
-'In one to three sentences, please describe your proposal.': >- Plug In South LA seeks to create a tech hub and co-working space in South LA.
-  Our programming brings social capital to the heart of South LA, attracting thought leaders and visionaries from around the city and country.
-We create conversations that drive collaboration, partnership, and commerce at the local level.
-This activity is crucial for the youth in South LA.
-They will shape the future of technology and digital media, and the more opportunities they see, the more our local community will th
 Where will you be working?:
   - South LA
   - >-